Fearing China's hypersonic weapons, US Navy seeks to arm ships with Patriot missiles

 The PAC-3 is shorter-ranged than the Navy's SM-6 missiles and cannot reach into space.

-Facing advanced Chinese weapons, including hypersonic glide vehicle warheads, those qualities "supplement the existing missiles on a U.S. ship very well" by being able to more easily hit high-speed, maneuvering ballistic missiles and destroy them, said the program director.
+Facing advanced Chinese weapons, including hypersonic glide vehicle warheads, those qualities "supplement the existing missiles on a US ship very well" by being able to more easily hit high-speed, manoeuvring ballistic missiles and destroy them, said the program director.

-Like the industry and defense officials, he declined to be identified as he was not authorized to speak to the media.
+Like the industry and defence officials, he declined to be identified as he was not authorised to speak to the media.

 GROWING THREAT